miracle-messages/mm-ios-mobile/Pods/Target Support Files/Pods-MiracleMessages/Pods-MiracleMessages-acknowledgements.markdown

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## nanopb

+Copyright (c) 2011 Petteri Aimonen <jpa at nanopb.mail.kapsi.fi>

+This software is provided 'as-is', without any express or implied warranty.
+In no event will the authors be held liable for any damages arising from the use of this software.

+Permission is granted to anyone to use this software for any purpose, including commercial applications, and to alter it and redistribute it freely, subject to the following restrictions:

+1. The origin of this software must not be misrepresented; you must not claim that you wrote the original software.
+If you use this software in a product, an acknowledgment in the product documentation would be appreciated but is not required.

+2. Altered source versions must be plainly marked as such, and must not be misrepresented as being the original software.

+3. This notice may not be removed or altered from any source distribution.

 Generated by CocoaPods - https://cocoapods.org